markmoxon/elite-source-code-library/cassette/README.md

   * The game's loader is in the [elite-loader.asm](sources/elite-loader.asm) file - this is mainly concerned with setup and copy protection

-* It's probably worth skimming through the notes on terminology at the start of the [elite-loader.asm](sources/elite-loader.asm) file, as this explains a number of terms used in the commentary, without which it might be a bit tricky to follow at times (in particular, you should understand the terminology I use for multi-byte numbers)
+* It's probably worth skimming through the [notes on terminology and notations](https://www.bbcelite.com/about_site/terminology_used_in_this_commentary.html) on the accompanying website, as this explains a number of terms used in the commentary, without which it might be a bit tricky to follow at times (in particular, you should understand the terminology I use for multi-byte numbers)

-* The source code is peppered with a number of "deep dives", each of which goes into an aspect of the game in more detail.
-You can find deep dives in the source files by simply searching for `Deep dive:`
+* The accompamying website contains [a number of "deep dive" articles](https://www.bbcelite.com/deep_dives/), each of which goes into an aspect of the game in detail.
+Routines that are explained further in these articles are tagged with the label `Deep dive:` and the relevant article name

 * There are loads of routines and variables in Elite - literally hundreds.
 You can find them in the source files by searching for the following: `Type: Subroutine`, `Type: Variable`, `Type: Workspace` and `Type: Macro`

 * If you know the name of a routine, you can find it by searching for `Name: <name>`, as in `Name: SCAN` (for the 3D scanner routine) or `Name: LL9` (for the ship-drawing routine)

 * The entry point for the [main game code](sources/elite-source.asm) is routine `TT170`, which you can find by searching for `Name: TT170`.
-If you want to follow the program flow all the way from the title screen around the main game loop, then you can find a deep dive in the `TT170` routine that has you covered
+If you want to follow the program flow all the way from the title screen around the main game loop, then you can find a number of [deep dives on program flow](https://www.bbcelite.com/deep_dives/) on the accompanying website

 * The source code is designed to be read at an 80-column width and with a monospaced font, just like in the good old days